 Proposal & Award Policies & Procedures Guide (PAPPG)

-Provides general information about the National Science Foundation.
+This version of the PAPPG is in effect for proposals submitted or due on or after January 30, 2023.
+It provides general information about the National Science Foundation.
 Includes guidance on proposal preparation and submission.
 Also lists information on awards, administration and monitoring of grants, and cooperative agreements.

 NSF Proposal Toolkit

 Learn more about NSF’s funding opportunities in education and explore resources to help you in the proposal preparation, submission, and review process.
 The toolkit was developed by CADRE, a network for STEM education researchers funded by the National Science Foundation’s Discovery Research preK-12 (DRK-12) program.

 - 5 Tips for Your Broader Impacts Statement